Deng Xiaoping: Resignation and 1992 southern tour

 Officially, Deng decided to retire from top positions when he stepped down as Chairman of the Central Military Commission in November 1989 and his successor Jiang Zemin became the new Chairman of the Central Military Commission and paramount leader.
 China, however, was still in the era of Deng Xiaoping.
 He continued to be widely regarded as the de facto leader of the country, believed to have backroom control despite no official position apart from being chairman of the Chinese Contract Bridge Association, and appointed Hu Jintao as Jiang's successor at the 14th Party Congress in 1992.

 Because of the 1989 Tiananmen Square protests, Deng's power had been significantly weakened and there was a growing formalist faction opposed to Deng's reforms within the Communist Party.
 To reassert his economic agenda, in the spring of 1992, Deng made a tour of southern China, visiting Guangzhou, Shenzhen, Zhuhai and spending the New Year in Shanghai, using his travels as a method of reasserting his economic policy after his retirement from office.
 He said "Some people slander our socialist system as the Qin system, which is vexatious!
 Our system is not totalitarian, but democratic centralism.
 During the period of Chairman Mao, it was not the Qin system, but also democratic centralism.
 I would say that it is more like the system of France."
-The 1992 Southern Tour is widely regarded as a critical point in the modern history of China, as it saved the Chinese economic reform and preserved the stability of the society.
+The 1992 Southern Tour is widely regarded as a critical point in the modern history of China, as it saved the reform and opening up and preserved the stability of the society.

-Deng's health deteriorated drastically after 1994.
+By the 14th Party Congress in October 1992, Deng and the reform faction has more influence than the conservative faction.
+After the 14th Party Congress, conservative Politburo Standing Committee members Yao Yilin and Song Ping both retired.
+Instead, Deng placed reformist Zhu Rongji into the Politburo Standing Committee.
+Deng also successfully abolished the Central Advisory Committee, which has become the base of conservative faction within the party by early 1990s.
+Following the abolition of Central Advisory Committee in October 1992, all party elders including Chen Yun, Bo Yibo and Song Renqiong are all fully retired from politics.

+Deng made his last public appearance on 31 October 1993, as he took subway to visit several places in Beijing.
+He also made his last trip to Shanghai during Chinese New Year in February 1994, where he met with Shanghai party secretary Wu Bangguo and mayor Huang Ju.
+Deng's health deteriorated drastically in late 1994.
 In January 1995, Deng's daughter told the press that "A year ago, he could walk for 30 minutes twice a day, but now he cannot walk … He needs two people to support him."
 It was also reported that Parkinson's experts were sent to Beijing to help him in 1995.
 Deng generally preferred not to directly speak of dying, instead describing himself as "going to see the Premier", meaning Zhou Enlai.
+Deng was hospitalized on 12 December 1996 due to respiratory disease.